msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 }
 ```

 Since we have enabled depth testing, we can correctly render more complex 3D shapes.
 Let's replace our triangle with a cube by specifying the positions of its $36$ vertices — a cube has six faces (quads), each of which is formed by two triangles (six vertices).
 Of the four vertices that define a quad (when connected), two are shared between the triangles that form the quad.
-Each corner of the cube is also shared by four faces.
-Depending on how we split the faces in half, the same vertex may appear four to six times in the `vertices` array.
+Each corner of the cube is also shared by three faces.
+Depending on how we split the faces in half, the same vertex may appear three to six times in the `vertices` array.

 ```cpp
 float vertices[] = {